COVID-19- Update Judicial Mentoring Schemes

 How do I apply?

 If you have previously applied to the Judicial Work Shadowing Scheme (JWSS), your details will already be stored in the database and you will be able to access your account and apply to the Judicial Mentoring Scheme by resetting your password.
-If you have not previously applied for the JWSS then please register on the online application form and register your details and then submit an application.
+If you have not previously applied for the JWSS then please register on the online application form (external link, opens in new tab) and register your details and then submit an application.

 Once you are logged on, please update your diversity background in your personal profile and press ‘Submit’.
 If you meet the eligibility requirements you will receive a link to the mentor application form within 48 hours.